THE PRECISION EYE SET

 Usage+−

-- blending crease shadow on hooded or small eyes (68%)
+- blending crease and outer corner shadow (68%)

-- packing shimmer or metallic shadow on the lid with brush 28 (24%)
+- packing shimmer or cream shadow onto the lid (37%)

 Product FAQ+−